-- If your business reported a net profit for the year on Schedule C or Schedule C-EZ.
-This would be the case if you are a sole proprietor or single-member LLC owner.
+- If your business reported a net profit for the year on Schedule C. This would be the case if you are a sole proprietor or single-member LLC owner

-- If you used an optional method to figure your net earnings from self-employment on Schedule SE, or
+- If you used an optional method to figure your net earnings from self-employment on Schedule SE (self-employment tax calculation)

 How to Get This Tax Deduction

-The premiums for your self-employed health insurance are deducted from your gross income on your personal tax return on page 1 (line 29) before your Adjusted Gross Income is calculated.
+The premiums for your self-employed health insurance are deducted from your gross income on your personal tax return before your Adjusted Gross Income is calculated, reducing your personal income.

 First, you will need to determine the amount of health insurance premiums for the year, for yourself and eligible dependents.

-The amount paid in the year for "insurance coverage established under your business (or the S corporation in which you were a more-than-2% shareholder) for you, your spouse, and your dependents."
+A. The amount paid in the year for insurance coverage established under your business (or the S corporation in which you were a more-than-2% shareholder) for you, your spouse, and your dependents.

-For a qualified long-term care plan, you will need to enter the amount you paid, subject to a maximum payment amount, depending on your age.
+B. For a qualified long-term care plan, you will need to enter the amount you paid, subject to a maximum payment amount, depending on the age of the beneficiary.
 Here's the schedule: